MasterClass is one of the few unicorns in EdTech.

 Scroll further down and you are greeted with a bigger, bolder autoplay ad featuring another relevant instructor:

-MasterClass’ one goal is to sell their membership subscription.
+MasterClass’s one goal is to sell its membership subscription.

 To do so, they don’t spend time writing blog posts that target random high-volume keywords.

 Every single blog post on MasterClass’ website forms a part of their top-of-funnel strategy—a strategy built on intent-based marketing.